Skip to content

 How Do GCs Show Conformance?

-The DBA requires GCs and their subcontractors to submit a statement of compliance and certified payrolls documenting each employee’s hours worked, wages, and fringe benefits.
+The DBA requires GCs and their subcontractors to submit a statement of compliance and certified payroll documenting each employee’s hours worked, wages, and fringe benefits.
 The certified payrolls are used to show that the contractor and their sub are in conformance with the project’s wage determination.
-Compliance must be shown for each employee and can’t be averaged across employees.
+Compliance must be shown for each employee and cannot be averaged across employees.
 For example, GCs cannot use the average fringe benefits provided to their employees but must determine the cost of the fringe benefit for each employee.

 8 Traps to Avoid